SynBioDex/pySBOL3/docs/getting_started.rst

 .. end

-For more information on using ontology terms with pySBOL3, see: :ref:`Using Ontology Terms`
+For more information on using ontology terms with pySBOL3, see: `Using Ontology Terms <ontology.html>`_.

 ------------------------------------------
 Adding and Getting Objects from a Document